 My Rating: 4/5

-This book took me by surprise!
+The Poppy War by R. F. Kuang took me by surprise!
 I started the first couple of chapters thinking I’d read only a couple a day but ended up reading 40% in the first day.
 Two days later and I finished it.

 Rin is our main character and from the beginning you have to love her.
 She’s living with the Fangs and is looking for a way out.
 Her drive is relentless and it’s amazing to follow her.

-The world itself took a while to be realised.
+The world in The Poppy War took a while to be realised.
 Like with sci-fi books from the 80s, the plot seems to be the focus of the book.
 The difference, however, is that all of the characters are well realised and developed.

 Parts 2 and 3 had some much gritter scenes, and a couple of horrific ones, so if you don’t want to see any graphic violence in your fantasy, I wouldn’t read this!

-Overall, The Poppy War is a very strong beginning to a fantasy series (trilogy?).
+Overall, The Poppy War is a very strong beginning to a fantasy trilogy.
 The main character and the cast of characters are fantastically realised.
 The world is a breath of fresh air in the genre, and the magic system is intriguing, but perhaps not totally original.